-FRANK E. WOOD Director since May 2002 Age: 61 Mr. Hutton is a Vice President of the Company and has held this position since February 1988.
-He is a son of Edward L. Hutton, Chairman and a director of the Company.
+THOMAS C. HUTTON Director since 1985 Age: 55 Mr. Hutton is a Vice President of the Company and has held this position since February 1988.
+He is a son of Edward L. Hutton, Chairman of the Board and a director of the Company.